LeandroBerlin/webpack4-boilerplate/README.md

 ## Features

-A Webpack 4 boilerplate with build-in features:
+A Webpack 4 boilerplate with build-in:

 - creation of HTML files to serve your webpack bundles
 - ECMAScript 6 to ECMAScript 5 transpiling